Use these free supporting claims with evidence activities from The Curriculum Corner to give your students a little practice.

 Have other ideas?
 Please share them below so that other teachers can use your great suggestions!

-This using evidence to support claims resource is provided as two separate downloads below.
+This using evidence to support claims resource will be two separate downloads below.
 You will need to click on each to download the set.

 You can download the Claims & Evidence Organizer here: Graphic Organizer

 If you are looking for an anchor chart containing evidence based terms for your students, check out our version here: Evidence Based Terms Anchor Chart.
 It is a part of our resources on writing reading response journals in the classroom on The Curriculum Corner 456.